What Is Critical Theory?

 While the cultural heat rises around us, we sit like a frog in the pot not noticing the rising temperature.
 Despite an ever deepening appreciation for social justice; we see racial, ethnic, class and gender divisions growing bigger.
 Despite widespread acceptance of the bi-cultural beauty of Aotearoa, New Zealand, and the increasing use of Te Reo Māori; racial hostility and tribalism continue to increase.
 Terms like “Systemic racism”, “White guilt” and “White privilege” are being enthusiastically embraced by schools, organisations, and governments – yet do we even understand what they mean?

 “We are going through a great crowd derangement.
-In public and private, both online and off, people are behaving in ways that are increasingly irrational, feverish, heard-like and simply unpleasant.
+In public and private, both online and off, people are behaving in ways that are increasingly irrational, feverish, herd-like and simply unpleasant.
 The daily news cycle is filled with the consequences.
 Yet while we see the symptoms everywhere, we do not see the causes.”

 Douglas Murray, The Madness of Crowds